kd7yuen/se_project_aroundtheus/README.md

 Created a webpage with cards that follow a grid pattern and can adjust to different screen types.

 This now includes the early works of interactive javascript.
 The edit button now displays a popup to edit the profile.
 Added a sticky footer that always stays at bottom even when more cards added.

+Now includes a smooth opening of modals and can add additional cards.
+Also, deleting cards is available as a function too.
+Lastly, a blown up image modal is shown when cursor is clicked on card image.

 **Figma**